dcasati/cross-cloud-vpn/README.md

 ## Audience

-The target audience for this tutorial is someone planning to support a production Kubernetes cluster and wants to understand how everything fits together.
+The target audience for this tutorial is anyone looking for a solution on how to plumb together two cloud environments, such as Azure and AWS.
+This is a step-by-step approach with many details on how things get connected together.

 ## Solution Details